Cann Hall

 Cann Hall is an area in the London Borough of Waltham Forest lying to the south of Leytonstone and Leyton.
 It is north of Stratford and Forest Gate and west of Wanstead Flats, the southernmost tip of Epping Forest.
 The Cann Hall area was anciently part of the parish of Wanstead.
 From 1875 until the creation of the London Borough of Waltham Forest in 1965 the area was administered as part of Leyton; a Cann Hall civil parish existed within Leyton between 1894 and 1965.

 History

 The Domesday Book of 1086 lists the landowner as Hugh de Montfort, Lord of Montfort-sur-Risle, whose family took possession of a great deal of land after the Norman conquest.
 His daughter Adela gave the holding to the canons of Holy Trinity, Aldgate in 1121, and it is likely that the later name of the manor is a contraction of "Canons Hall".

+The manor of Cann Hall was originally in the parish of Leyton, but by the early 13th century had been transferred to the parish of Wanstead.

 The priory at Holy Trinity retained Cann Hall until the Dissolution of the Monasteries by King Henry VIII in 1532.
 The only buildings attached to the farm at that time were two old barns and a little cottage, but nevertheless several petitions were made to the crown for ownership.
 Bought by one Nicholas Sympson, the manor then passed through a succession of short-lived ownerships until 1671, when it was sold to William Colegrave for £2750.